 Many states have exemptions that will cover a life insurance policy, but they each have different requirements.
 You'll want to review your state statute carefully.
-Keep in mind that your term policy won't have any value, so what you'll likely be protecting will be the cash value of a whole life policy.
+If your state doesn't have a specific exemption, look for a wildcard exemption that you can use to protect any property of your choosing.

 The bankruptcy court will look to the date you received the life insurance funds when determining the exemption status.

 Bankruptcy is an unusual area of law because it's essentially a qualification process.
 The laws provide instructions for completing a 50- to 60-page bankruptcy petition, and because all rules apply in every case, you can't skip a step.

 The forms and resources below will help you find more information.
 Also, you can use this list of Chapter 7 and 13 bankruptcy forms to see where this topic falls.
 And this handy bankruptcy document checklist will help you gather the things you'll need to complete the petition.

 We want to help you find the answers you need.
 Go to TheBankruptcySite for more easy-to-understand bankruptcy articles, or consider buying a self-help book like The New Bankruptcy by Attorney Cara O'Neill.

 We wholeheartedly encourage research and learning, but online articles can't address all bankruptcy issues or the facts of your case.
 The best way to protect your assets in bankruptcy is by consulting with a local bankruptcy lawyer.